Aakarsh911/Reversi/README.txt

     implementing the game logic.
 This interface extends the ReadOnlyModel interface.
     2.ReadOnlyModel: This is a read only version of the ReversiModel.
 It is used by the view to display the board, the score, and the current player.
-    3. ReversiView: This is the view interface that contains all the functions that BasicReversiView needs for displaying the board, the score, and the current player.
+    3. ReversiGraphicalView: This is the view interface that contains all the functions that BasicReversiView needs for displaying the board, the score, and the current player.
     4. Hex: This is the interface that contains all the functions that the ReversiCell class needs.
 This interface defines functions that are essential for setting up the board in the BasicReversi class.
+    5. ReversiStrategy: This is the interface for ReversiStrategy classes.
+This represents a strategy that will return either the best move according to that strategy or Optional.empty() to indicate a pass.
+    6. ViewFeatures: This is the interface that represents the user's interaction with the game.

  Key subcomponents:
     1. BasicReversiModel: This is the model class that implements the ReversiModel interface.
 It contains all the functions that are needed to implement the game logic.
 This class also contains all the methods that are needed to render the game state and other information such as the score and the current player.
-    2. ReversiTextualView: This is the view class that contains the toString() method that displays the board, the score, and the current player.
+    2. ReversiTextualView: This is a textual based view class that contains the toString() method that displays the board, the score, and the current player.
 This function calls the functions on a private model class to get information about the current state of the game.
     3. CellState: This is an enum that represents the state of a cell on the board.
 It can be either EMPTY, BLACK, or